 Life insurance is a financial safety net that can provide you with peace of mind in the event of the unexpected.
 In the case of your own passing, the last thing you want to do is leave your loved one or children in debt.
 And yet, this is exactly what happens to many without insurance.

-In the early stages of marriage, life insurance is also at it’s cheapest.
-The earlier you lock in rates with an insurance agent, the better rate you’ll have for the length of your marriage.
-With each passing birthday, rates will get higher, and you never know an unexpected illness might hit.
+In the early stages of marriage, life insurance is also at it's cheapest.
+The earlier you lock in rates with an insurance agent, the better rate you'll have for the length of your marriage.

-Life Insurance Options For Couples
+Life Insurance Options for Couples

 Now that you've decided a life insurance policy is a way to go, you'll need to decide what policy is right for you.
 There are many different options, and you'll need to select the variety that best applies to your life and priorities.